A 1-bedroom suite in Las Vegas separates the bedroom from the living and dining areas of the accommodation, providing a more residential feel.

 Vdara offers upscale, modern accommodations without the hustle and bustle of a smoky casino on the first floor.
 While many bristle at the thought of staying at a non-gaming hotel in Vegas, Vdara is mere steps away from the action at both Aria and Bellagio.

-Vdara’s City Corner Suite offers over 800 square feet of space and uncommon amenities to include a washer & dryer, 4-burner stove, microwave, and a full-sized refrigerator.
+Vdara’s City Corner Suite offers over 800 square feet of space and uncommon amenities including a washer & dryer, 4-burner stove, microwave, and a full-sized refrigerator.

 Additionally, Vdara’s Executive Corner Suite offers a separate bedroom in addition to a full kitchen, washer & dryer, dining area, and powder room.